SRCStats/SRCStats/README.md

 Update-Database
 ```

-Finally, build the project through Visual Studio and you'll be good to go!
+Finally, build the project through Visual Studio on the Debug configuration and you'll be good to go!

+# Contributing
+If you'd like to contribute to the project, thank you!
+We'd really appreciate your help.
+A good start would be to work on any issues marked as `good first issue` on the Issues tab.
+Simply fork the repository, create a branch for your fix, and let us know about it so we can link it to the issue!
+Please don't work on any issues that already have a branch or pull request linked.
+If you'd like to work on an issue that isn't marked with `good first issue`, let us know first so we can discuss the specifics!

+If you have any issues building the site, with the site itself, or if you have a feature request, an idea to optimize API calls, or anything else, feel free to open an issue for it!

 # License
 This project is licensed under the [MIT](LICENSE) license.